Germany's lack of leader nearly costs them again

 The nadir for Germany came in a qualifying match in 2012 against Sweden in Berlin.

-Germany were leading 4-0 well into the second half but ended up with a 4-4 draw – and smouldering criticism at home about a lack of leadership on the pitch.
+Germany were leading 4-0 well into the second half but ended up with a 4-4 draw – and smoldering criticism at home about a lack of leadership on the pitch.

 Before Saturday's match, a television camera captured Loew and Boateng standing next to each other in the tunnel before going onto the pitch.